 About Distinctions – PSNZ Honours Awards

-You must be a financial member of PSNZ, or a financial member of an affiliated club.
+To apply for an Associateship, you must be a financial member of PSNZ, or a financial member of an affiliated club.

 You must submit a portfolio of ten (10) images.

 Your portfolio may be in the form of prints or projected images.
 The categories are: Open or Nature.